BurlingtonCodeAcademy/jsi-march-2022-notes/week-09/overview-session-18.md

 - Events are created by their elements
 - After creation they move up the chain by default
 - This behavior can be changed by using `event.stopPropagation()` in the listener
-- As Josh Burke mentioned in class, event bubbling can be a behavior that you want to enact for a particular reason, but often times you want want it to bubble.
-Knowing how to prevent a default behavior is super useful!
+- As Josh Burke mentioned in class, event bubbling can be a behavior that you want to enact for a particular reason, but often times you WON'T want it to bubble.
+Knowing how to prevent this default behavior is super useful!

 #### Event Listeners

 **Event Listeners** are a special type of function in JavaScript that **waits for a specified event**, and then **calls a callback function** after that event has been triggered.

 #### Different Types of Events

 There are many different types.
 You can check them out here:

 - [MDN: Event Listeners](https://developer.mozilla.org/en-US/docs/Web/Events)

 **What is a CSS Selector?**